dailymotion-oss/octopilot/docs/current-version/content/repos/pull-request.md

 - reset the branch to the base branch - usually `main` or `master`
 - run the [updaters](#updaters)
 - [commit](#commit) the changes and (force) push the commit
-- update the existing Pull Request title/body/labels/comments or create a new one
+- update the existing Pull Request title/body/labels/comments/assignees or create a new one

 Note that you can control how the existing Pull Request will be updated.
 For both the title and body, you can either:
 - **ignore** the new changes.
-The existing PR won't be changed - except for the labels and comments, and of course the commit.
+The existing PR won't be changed - except for the labels, comments, assignees, and of course the commit.
 - **replace** the title and/or body with the new ones.
 This is the default for the **reset** strategy.
 - **prepend** the title and/or body with the new ones.
 This is mostly useful for the body.
 - **append** the title and/or body with the new ones.
 This is mostly useful for the body.